 Remember to take regular breaks (aim for every two hours or so) to avoid driver fatigue.

-When you arrive at your campsite, reverse park, to ensure your eventual departure is made easier.
+When you arrive at your campsite, reverse park your camper Iceland, to ensure your eventual departure is made easier.

 Just remember that your “oil tanker” is a lot longer than your usual “rowing boat” so make sure that you give yourself plenty of space to turn at every road junction.

-If in doubt, just ask the motorhome rental agent, who will be happy to take you over all the features of the campervan.
+If in doubt, just ask the motorhome rental agent, who will be happy to take you over all the features of the Iceland motorhome rental.

 The Weather in Iceland